-(a) Replicate the first two rows of A&K's Table 1, but don't worry about de-trending the data as A&K do.

-(b) Do the A&K first stage, using two sets of instruments: (a) quarter of birth, (b) quarter of birth \ birth year.
-Do the first stage to do the analysis in Table 5, column 8.
-Make a table to report birth order coefficients from specification (a) and the F for the instruments and the additional R2 from the instruments for both specifications.
+- (a) Replicate the first two rows of A&K's Table 1, but don't worry about de-trending the data as A&K do.
+You can omit the final column with the F test. - (b) Do the A&K first stage, using two sets of instruments: (a) quarter of birth, (b) quarter of birth birth year.
+Specifically, do the first stage for the analysis in Table 5, column 8.
+Make a table with the first stage coefficients for birth order from specification specification (a).
+Include the F for the instruments and the additional R2 from the instruments for both specifications.
 Interpret whether these instrument seem "good" in a weak instrument sense.

-(c) Use your previous specification to make two predicted values for education (one based on specification (a) and the other based on specification (b)).
-Without ivregress, use these predicted values to estimate a second stage coefficient.
-Then do a parallel 2SLS analysis using Stata's ivregress (or the equivalent).
-Compare the coefficients and errors on the variable of interest.
+- (c) Use your previous specification to make two predicted values for education (one based on specification (a) and the other based on specification (b)).
+Estimate the relationship between these predicted values and wages.
+This is analogous to a second stage coefficient (the coefficient that tells us the impact of education on wages). - (d) Do a parallel 2SLS analysis using Stata's ivregress (or an equivalent).
+Compare the coefficients and errors on the variable of interest from (c) and (d).
 What are your findings about education?
 Why are the coefficients and errors the same or not?